The Looming EMV "Y2K Moment"

 Planning For ‘Y2K like’ EMV Upgrade

-Remaining time until end of 2027 is a very short.
-The payments industry shall not underestimate the challenge it is facing, due to the need to:
+Although remaining time until end of 2030 may not seem as very short, the payments industry shall not underestimate the challenge it is facing, due to the need to:

 completely replace all currently issued EMV cards based on RSA with new generation cards based on ECC